wacncontent/CustomizeTool/removeCommentOutput/includes/web-sites-python-troubleshooting-package-installation.md

 Some packages may not install using pip when run on Azure.
 It may simply be that the package is not available on the Python Package Index.
-It could be that a compiler is required (a compiler is not available on the machine running the web site in Azure Websites).
+It could be that a compiler is required (a compiler is not available on the machine running the web app in Azure).

 In this section, we'll look at ways to deal with this issue.